Tourism in South Korea: Statistics

-According to the numbers in the graph, leisure spending is 64% higher than business spending while domestic spending is only 10% higher than international spending.

-Arrival
+Arrivals

 Visitors arriving to South Korea for tourism by nationality:

+Total tourist numbers

 China

 China has been South Korea's largest tourism source for years.
 In 2016, visitors from China made up 46.8% of tourists in South Korea.
-However China imposed the group tour ban after the US military started to deploy the Terminal High Altitude Area Defense (THAAD) system in South Korea.
+However China imposed a group tour ban after the US military deployed the Terminal High Altitude Area Defense (THAAD) system in South Korea.
 From April 2017, Chinese tourists plummeted by more than 60% compared to the previous year.
-In recent years, the South Korean tourism industry has made it a long term goal to reduce dependency on Chinese tourists.
+In 2020, the South Korean tourism industry made it a long-term goal to reduce its dependency on Chinese tourists.

 Japan

 Since Lee Myung-bak's visit to the Liancourt Rocks and his demand for an apology from the Emperor of Japan over Japanese colonialism in Korea in 2012, the Japanese public's image of South Korea deteriorated significantly.
-Japanese tourists to South Korea declined by half from 3.5 million in 2012 to 1.8 million in 2015, while South Korean tourists to Japan doubled from 2 million in 2012 to 4 million in 2015.
+Japanese tourists to South Korea halved from 3.5 million in 2012 to 1.8 million in 2015, while South Korean tourists to Japan doubled from 2 million in 2012 to 4 million in 2015.